compose-eu/Appcelerator/README.md

 Any help is welcome!

-Feel free to open an issue or contact us to discuss the library status
+Feel free to open an issue or contact us to discuss the library status and future development.

 #Docs